EliTu/vanilla-widgets/README.md

 There are 2 ways to run the app:

-1. Public URL: Lunch the hosted app using the public URL provided above.
-(NOTE: the url should run on http protocol and not https, as running on https will cause API fetch issues).
+1. **Public URL**: Lunch the hosted app using the public URL provided above. (**NOTE**: the url should run on http protocol and not https, as running on https will cause API fetch issues).

-2. Run locally: clone the repo, open the terminal on the projects root folder and enter `npm run dev`, this will boot up the local dev server on port 3000 (most usually).
+2. **Run locally**: clone the repo, open the terminal on the projects root folder and enter `npm run dev`, this will boot up the local dev server on port 3000.
 Open a new browser tab and enter the url localhost:3000 to access the app locally.

 ## Tech used

 - The app was scaffolded and bundled using [Vite](https://vitejs.dev).
 - JS code was written and compiled using [TypeScript](https://www.typescriptlang.org) for strict type checking and better IDE integration.
 - CSS code was written and compiled using [SASS](https://sass-lang.com).
 - Unit tests using [Jest](https://jestjs.io).
 - Running git pre-commit test hooks using [husky](https://github.com/typicode/husky).